Carlo Cignani: Life

-He accepted no honors offered him by the duke of Parma, but lived and died an artist.
-In 1686 he moved to Forlì, where he died.
+He accepted no honours offered him by the duke of Parma, but lived and died an artist.
+In 1686, he moved to Forlì, where he died.
 When the Accademia Clementina for Bolognese artists was founded in 1706, Cignani was posthumously elected Principe in absencia for life.
 His most famous pictures, in addition to the Assumption already cited, are the Entry of Paul III into Bologna; the Francis I Touching for Kings Evil; a Power of Love, painted under a fine ceiling by Agostino Carracci, on the walls of a room in the ducal palace at Parma; an Adam and Eve (at The Hague); and two of Joseph and Potiphars Wife (at Dresden and Copenhagen).